dogengineer/AutoCARB_Android/README.md

 ## Support Developer

-If you go to the following [PayPal link](https://www.paypal.com/paypalme/DavideMaieron), you can make a small contribution to help and encourage us to work and develop on AutoCARB.
+If you wish you can follow the [PayPal link](https://www.paypal.com/paypalme/DavideMaieron) and you can make a small contribution to help and encourage us to work and develop on AutoCARB.

 ## License